Edinburgh Castle: David's Tower and the 15th century

 The 1357 Treaty of Berwick brought the Wars of Independence to a close.
 David II resumed his rule and set about rebuilding Edinburgh Castle which became his principal seat of government.
 David's Tower was begun around 1367, and was incomplete when David died at the castle in 1371.
 It was completed by his successor, Robert II, in the 1370s.
-The tower stood on the site of the present Half Moon Battery and was connected by a section of curtain wall to the smaller Constable's Tower, a round tower built between 1375 and 1379 where the Portcullis Gate now stands.
+The tower stood on the site of the present Half Moon Battery connected by a section of curtain wall to the smaller Constable's Tower, a round tower built between 1375 and 1379 where the Portcullis Gate now stands.

 In the early 15th century, another English invasion, this time under Henry IV, reached Edinburgh Castle and began a siege, but eventually withdrew due to lack of supplies.
-From 1437, Sir William Crichton was Keeper of Edinburgh Castle, and soon after became Chancellor of Scotland.
+At least by 1436–1437, Sir William Crichton was Keeper or Governor of Edinburgh Castle, and soon after became Chancellor of Scotland.
 In an attempt to gain the regency of Scotland, Crichton sought to break the power of the Douglases, the principal noble family in the kingdom.
-The sixteen-year-old William Douglas, 6th Earl of Douglas, and his younger brother David were summoned to Edinburgh Castle in November 1440.
-After the so-called "Black Dinner" had taken place in David's Tower, both boys were summarily executed on trumped-up charges in the presence of the ten-year-old King James II (r.1437–1460).
+The 16-year-old William Douglas, 6th Earl of Douglas, and his younger brother David were summoned to Edinburgh Castle in November 1440.
+After the so-called "Black Dinner" had taken place in David's Tower, both boys were summarily executed on trumped-up charges in the presence of the 10-year-old King James II (r.1437–1460).
 Douglas' supporters subsequently besieged the castle, inflicting damage.
 Construction continued throughout this period, with the area now known as Crown Square being laid out over vaults in the 1430s.
 Royal apartments were built, forming the nucleus of the later palace block, and a Great Hall was in existence by 1458.
 In 1464, access to the castle was improved when the current approach road up the north-east side of the rock was created to allow easier movement of the royal artillery train in and out of the area now known as the Upper Ward.